iliyankk/budgetPlanner/README.md

 <b>Analysis</b>

-Challenges encountered during development might include handling invalid input gracefully and ensuring the accuracy of calculations.
-Lessons learned could involve the importance of input validation and error handling to enhance user experience.
+Reflecting on the development process, I found that I didn't encounter many challenges overall, except for some difficulty in implementing certain functions within the code.

-Potential improvements could include implementing input validation functions to reduce code duplication, and incorporating more error handling mechanisms.
+Potential improvements could include adding input validation functions to reduce code duplication, and incorporating more error handling mechanisms.

 Ideas for future extensions could involve integrating a graphical user interface for a more user-friendly experience or incorporating advanced financial forecasting features to provide insights into long-term financial planning.